sperry304/sfpa_ratings/07_fargo_analysis.md

 all their opponents’ ratings.
 (A little experimentation with Google Calculator or Excel will demonstrate how this formula gives players more credit for beating higher-ranked opponents.)
-Eventually, each update will have such a small effect on the vector of player ratings \(\pi\) that we can stop the process.
+Eventually, each update will have such a small effect on the vector of player ratings that we can stop the process.

 Maximum likelihood estimation is the single most widely used method of parameter estimation, but it is far from perfect.
 While convergence is